Top Medical Innovations for 2019

 Always laugh when you can, It is cheap medicine.

 Physicians work to make surgeries as short and least invasive as possible.
 Surgical platforms are highly advanced, and they are used for numerous types of surgeries, including spinal, endovascular procedures and numerous other types of procedures.
 The benefits are shorter recovery times, so less time in the hospital, plus surgeries have improved outcomes.

 Immunotherapy to Treat Cancer

-Cancer immunotherapy and immunotherapy programs has made great strides for treatment.
+Cancer immunotherapy and immunotherapy programs have made great strides for treatment.
 It leverages the immune system to treat cancer tumors.
-The role of inflammation in cancer has been studied and new treatments, such as antibody-based therapies, cancer vaccines and CAR-T cell therapies are the result.
+The role of inflammation in cancer has been studied and new treatments, such as antibody-based therapies, cancer vaccines, and CAR-T cell therapies are the result.

 3D Printing for Patient Specific Products